-Then, you can use it up, or give away.
+Then, you can use it up or give it away.

 19. Stretched-out hair ties

-You can repurpose them by using stretched-out ties as food bag ties, money ‘’clips”, or similar applications.
+You can repurpose them using stretched-out ties such as food bag ties, money ‘’clips”, or similar applications.

-Otherwise, you simply need to throw them in the trash, since once it loses its elasticity, there isn’t much you can do to fix that. ( Or is it?
+Otherwise, you need to throw them in the trash since once it loses their elasticity, there isn’t much you can do to fix that. ( Or is it?
 Let me know in the comments below!)